-What classes should I take this quarter?
+What classes should I take this semester?
 How do I ensure I am on track to graduate?

 Your first stop for all course related questions should be the Mentor Advising Center (MAC) .